o3de/o3de.org/content/docs/user-guide/components/development/expose-animation.md

 1. Reflect your component to the edit context and the behavior context\.
 Edit context reflection exposes your component in **Entity Inspector**, and behavior context reflection exposes it in the Track View\.

-## Exposing a Custom Component: Example {#component-entity-system-track-view-example}
+## Exposing a Custom Component: Example

 The following example assumes that a custom component called `ImaginaryTargetComponent` has been created\.
 The component has a `Vector3` property called `ImaginaryPosition` that you want to animate in **Track View**\.
 A request bus called `ImaginaryTargetComponentBus` has also been created for the component\.
 This example assumes that you are familiar with programming event buses and component handlers for them\.
 For more information, see [Working with the Event Bus \(EBus\) system](/docs/user-guide/engine/ebus/) and [Creating a Component](/docs/user-guide/components/development/create-component/)\.